mt-ra/modular_synth/docs/Anatomy.md

 Components of a modular synth:
 - Module
-    - MIDI to Audio
+    - MIDI to Voltage
-    - Audio to Audio
+    - Voltage to Voltage
     - MIDI Generators
-    - Audio Generators
+    - Voltage Generators
 - Controller

 In the main file, the client can chain nodes together.